 My husband and I saw nothing back in 2014 (except for a silly tin foil hat on the floor in the men’s restroom), but on this girls’ trip with Lauren, we definitely saw something out there!
 You’ll know them when you see them!

-20 Most Instagrammable Spots in Marfa, Texas: (Coming soon.)
-The town is just super photogenic.
+30 Most Instagrammable Spots in Marfa, Texas: The town is just super photogenic.
 We felt like we were on an Instagram photo safari!
 I took over 5,000 photos!
-I’ll soon share my post on the 20 most Instagrammable spots in Marfa and link to it here.

 Other things to do in town:

-- Rent Bikes (from El Cosmico or the Thunderbird) and explore town.
+- Rent Bikes (from El Cosmico or the Thunderbird) and explore the town.